 Somatic growth and feed conversion ratio

-Somatic growth was measured in terms of urchin weight (g) and diameter (cm) at six measurement timepoints (T0: initial, T1: 4 weeks, T2: 8 weeks, T3: 13 weeks, T4: 18 weeks, T5: 23 weeks).
+Somatic growth was measured in terms of urchin total wet weight (g) and diameter (cm) at six measurement timepoints (T0: initial, T1: 4 weeks, T2: 8 weeks, T3: 13 weeks, T4: 18 weeks, T5: 23 weeks)- over the course of the study.
 At every timepoint all sea urchins were individually weighed and measured using standardised photographs taken with an iPhone 8.
-All images were processed using the “Urchin Vision” software (De Vos et al., 2023) and diameters were recorded.
+All images were processed using the “Urchin Vision” software developed by De Vos et al. (2023) and the average diameters and weights of animals in each tank were recorded.

-Feed conversion ratios were measured for each tank by determining feed consumption over 7 days divided by the corresponding wet weight increase over the 7 days:
+Feed conversion ratios were measured for each tank by determining feed consumption over a 7 day period, divided by the corresponding wet weight increase over the 7 days using the following formulae:

 FCR=Feed consumedUrchin wet weight gain

-All urchins were weighed at the start of the week, these values were used for the somatic growth data.
-All urchins were measured again at the end of the week, these values were used to calculate wet weight increase over the 7 days.
+To determine FCR, urchins were weighed at the start of the week.
+These values were used for the somatic growth data.
+All urchins were measured again at the end of the week, and these values were used to calculate wet weight increase over the 7 days.
 The total feed consumed per tank over the 7 days was calculated as the difference between the feed introduced and the residual feed removed from the tank.
 The amount of feed added to the tank was weighed, in grams, at the start of the week.

 Macroalgae tissues (Ulva and Ecklonia maxima) were still intact after 7 days when residuals were removed and therefore, no significant process of degradation and weight reduction within the experimental time was considered, these tissues were spun using a salad spinner to remove excess moisture before they were weighed.
 The formulated feed however, was significantly degraded, the residual formulated feed for each tank was thus removed every 3 days and new formulated feed was weighed (g) and added for the experiment.
-The residual formulated feed was placed into foil weigh boats and dried to a standard weight in an oven at 60oC for 48 hours to remove excess moisture before being weighed.
+The residual formulated feed was placed into foil weigh boats and dried to a constant weight in an oven set at 60oC for 48 hours to remove excess moisture before being weighed.
 Feed consumption was calculated in milligrams of feed (dry weight) consumed per tank, per week.
 The feed consumption was then divided by the number of animals in the tank and by the number of days for the feed consumption experiment to calculate the average feed (dry weight in milligrams) consumed per animal, per day.
 To allow the sea urchins to adapt to the treatments before feed consumption was measured, feed consumption measurements were recorded from T2 onwards.

 Gonad quality and development

 Gonad quality was measured in terms of GSI (%) and gonad colour approximately every two months (T0GSI: 9 weeks, T1GSI: 19 weeks, T2GSI: 26 weeks).
-One urchin from each tank was weighed, sacrificed, and dissected; their gonads were carefully removed from the test and all other visceral tissues attached to the gonad were cleaned off, the gonad tissues were weighed (g) for the evaluation of GSI such that:
+At each sampling point, one urchin from each tank was weighed, sacrificed, and dissected.
+The gonads were carefully removed from the test and all other visceral tissues attached to the gonad were cleaned off, before determining total gonad weight (g) for each animal for the evaluation of GSI using the following formulae:

 GSI (%) = gonad wet weight (g)whole sea urchin wet weight (g)* 100